markahrens/mytungsten/src/content/blog/2009/catching-up.md

 </ol>

-<p>In addition, we do have plenty of <a href="https://web.archive.org/web/20131211102330/http://www.flickr.com/photos/mizidymizark/tags/william/">photos of Will</a> and are adding more all the time, so feel free to check them out.</p>
+In addition, we do have plenty of <a href="https://web.archive.org/web/20131211102330/http://www.flickr.com/photos/mizidymizark/tags/william/">photos of Will</a> and are adding more all the time, so feel free to check them out.